FAIRmat-NFDI/nomad-docs/docs/howto/plugins/types/apis.md

     return {"message": "Hello World"}
 ```

-Read the official [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/) to learn how to build apps and APIs with FastAPI.
+Read the official [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/){:target="_blank" rel="noopener"} to learn how to build apps and APIs with FastAPI.

 If you run NOMAD with this plugin following our [Oasis configuration documentation](../../oasis/configure.md) with the default configuration, you can curl this API and should receive the message: